 There is one caveat – in order to get access to the application, you need to upload potravinářský prúkaz there – proof that you are healthy and can work in the gastronomic field.
 It can be obtained from a doctor for about 500 CZK.
 There is always a work for students in the Czech Republic, but the main thing is still studying!

 Story about a student’s part time work in Prague

 Prices in the Czech Republic are growing noticeably: for food, for electricity, they raise rental prices.
 Raising prices in the Czech Republic in dorms, taking a mortgage already generally seems unrealistic.

-Inflation in the Czech Republic is so noticeable that the Government of the Czech Republic approved an increase from July 1, 2022 in the amount of the minimum for survival (Czech.
+Inflation in the Czech Republic is so noticeable that the Government of the Czech Republic approved an increase in the amount of the minimum for survival (Czech.
 Existenční minimum), which is fundamental for determining the amount of financial security for obtaining and extending a visa to the Czech Republic.
 In connection with the growth of inflation, the authorities are forced to raise the living wage in the Czech Republic.

 Work for a student in Prague reviews